 Isla del Sol is a perfect place for an awesome trip when you are visiting Bolivia.
 Imagine a beautiful and traditional island with no light pollution.
 Located at an altitude of around 4.000 m where you can hear only donkeys and busy locals working on their lands during the day.
 Isla del Sol was definitely a highlight while visiting Bolivia.
 This is where I borrowed traditional Bolivian clothing.
 And even though it was cold, we really enjoyed it and when coming to Bolivia you will definitely love beautiful and authentic Isla del Sol.

-In this article we will tell you all you need to know about beautiful Isla del Sol in Bolivia, how to get there, what to do, where to stay and also about the ongoing conflict between different parts of the island.
+In this article, we will tell you all you need to know about beautiful Isla del Sol in Bolivia, how to get there, what to do, where to stay and also about the ongoing conflict between different parts of the island.
 While most of the people come to Bolivia to see Salar de Uyuni, we urge you to visit Isla del Sol, you won’t regret it.

 ABOUT ISLA DEL SOL IN BOLIVIA